 - Wealth creation

 Martin offers financial advice to clients and sees a limited number of new clients each year.
 He helps clients plan their wealth for the life that they want and to invest for their future.

 Martin currently writes for Juno Magazine and has previously written for the Sunday Star Times, Herald on Sunday, Rural News, National Business Review, The Listener, Accountants’ Journal, North and South and New Zealand Herald.

 Martin has a small number of independent non-executive company directorships and is the past National President of Save the Children New Zealand and Trustee of the Community Trust of Southland.

 His pastimes and interests include rock climbing, mountaineering (attempted Mt Everest in 1995), skiing, fly fishing and cycling.

 Martin Hawes was born in Timaru, went to High School in Oamaru and University and Teachers College in Dunedin.
-He has three children and two grandchildren and now lives in Queenstown with his partner Joan Baker.
+He has three children and two grandchildren and now lives in Christchurch with his partner Joan Baker.